iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> Works, but it keeps announcing the same alerts over and over, almost to the point of harassment!
+Also, the developer evidently does not read user comments, because they have not replied to any, a lot of which contain very good suggestions.<br> :date: __2021-02-15 21:07:44__

 > Downloaded b/c we live in the country and cant hear sirens.
 Ive been getting notifications of weather advisories, but not able to read what, theres nothing there<br> :date: __2021-02-08 19:56:35__

 > Not much exposure.<br> :date: __2021-01-13 02:03:49__